Bomb in soccer! Lionel Messi will play in Arabia, according to Saudi source

 Already with a contract with the Saudi tourism office to carry out the promotion on their social networks, Messi could meet again in the local championship with the Portuguese star Cristiano Ronaldo, who has played for Al-Nassr since the winter market.
 Several media outlets have evoked in recent days an exorbitant offer from the rival club Al-Hilal, valued at 400 million euros (around 440 million dollars) a year to convince Messi and recreate the mythical rivalry with Cristiano Ronaldo.

+(Also: Messi, hated in Paris: fans insult him and ask for his departure, video)

-“The negotiations did not take as long as with Ronaldo,” the Saudi source said, adding that as in the case of the Portuguese, the money comes from the Saudi sovereign wealth fund (PIF).
+“The negotiations didn’t take as long as they did with Ronaldo,” said the Saudi source, adding that as in the case of the Portuguese, the money comes from the Saudi sovereign wealth fund (PIF).

-The contract in Saudi Arabia of the former Portuguese Real Madrid striker, estimated at 400 million euros until June 2025, made him the highest-paid athlete in the world in 2023, according to Forbes’ annual ranking.
+The contract in Saudi Arabia of the former Real Madrid striker, estimated at 400 million euros until June 2025, made him the highest paid athlete in the world in 2023, according to the annual ranking of Forbes.

 AFP